ashleve/lightning-hydra-template/README.md

 # execute all experiments from folder `configs/experiment/`
 python train.py -m '+experiment=glob(*)'
 ```
-> Hydra provides special syntax for controlling behavior multiruns.
+> Hydra provides special syntax for controlling of behavior multiruns.
 Read more [here](https://hydra.cc/docs/next/tutorials/basic/running_your_app/multi-run).

 </details>

 <details>
 <summary>Execute sweep on a remote AWS cluster</summary>

-This should be achievable with simple config using [Ray AWS launcher for Hydra](https://hydra.cc/docs/next/plugins/ray_launcher).
+>This should be achievable with simple config using [Ray AWS launcher for Hydra](https://hydra.cc/docs/next/plugins/ray_launcher).
 Example is not yet implemented in this template.

 </details>